 Dale Carnegie, author of How to Win Friends and Influence People, said, “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”1

 Potential friends will be much more likely to talk with you if you are kind and interested in getting to know them.
 Smile.
 Start up a conversation (or engage in one if you aren’t much of a conversation starter).
 Say hello to your classmates.
-Comment on your classmates’ discussion board posts in Blackboard to introduce yourself.
+Comment on your classmates’ discussion board posts in Canvas to introduce yourself.

 It may seem basic but being friendly is the best way to make friends!

 Even the most outgoing students may hesitate when it comes to introducing themselves or inviting a classmate to coffee or a study group.
 Taking the first step creates opportunities to build relationships.